Beneteau: Seascape

-In 2018 Beneteau purchased Seascape and rebrand it products under the Beneteau First brand.
+In 2018, Beneteau purchased Seascape and rebranded its products under the Beneteau First brand.

 Beneteau Powerboats models

 Swift Trawler series

 These are trawler yacht powerboats.
 The Swift Trawler 42 was the company's first trawler yacht and the first Beneteau powerboat to reach the U.S. Market.

 Outboard motorboats

 These are outboard powered motorboats in three different models: Antares cabin cruisers, Barracuda seafishing boats and Flyer console boats.